The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Club Leader

-This year, I’ll be stepping into a Vice President role for the WSU Global Psychology Club, while also staying involved in several other campus organizations, including LGBTQ+, Cougs & Cubs, and Cougs Get Lit.
+This year, I’ll be stepping into the role of vice president of the WSU Global Campus Psychology Club while also staying involved in several other campus organizations like the LGBTQ+ Club, Cougs & Cubs Club, and Cougs Get Lit-erary.
 I love building connections with others and being part of communities that encourage support, learning, and inclusion.

-Outside of school and leadership roles, I work full time as a medical assistant in the Spokane area while balancing school and family life.
-Above all else, I’m a wife and mother to two amazing kids who keep life busy and full of joy.
+Outside of school and leadership roles, I balance my full-time career as a medical assistant in the Spokane, Washington area with my family life as a wife and mother to two amazing kids who keep life busy and full of joy.
 Our home is always lively with our dog, two cats, music playing somewhere in the background, and plenty of chaos.
 In my free time, I enjoy baking, cooking, crafting, reading good books, and spending quality time with family.
-My husband and I also love going to concerts whenever we get the chance as music is a huge part of our home and our lives.
+My husband and I also love going to concerts whenever we get the chance, as music is a huge part of our home and our lives.

 Michaela Kinzey